Ute (vehicle): Suzuki

 From 1983 to 1988, Suzuki built a ute version of their Alto kei car called the Mighty Boy.
 It was sold in Japan, Australia, and Cyprus.

 Toyota

 Between 1960 and 1970, Toyota sold a ute variant of the second- and third-generation Corona with an integral bed.
 It was sold alongside its eventual replacement, the Toyota Hilux, for a couple of years before it was discontinued.
 Toyota also sold a locally produced CKD ute based on the second- and third-generation Crown (also known as S40 and S50), assembled by Australian Motor Industries.

 Toyota currently sells a ute variant of the Toyota Land Cruiser (J70).
-In 2011, the Toyota Hilux was Australia's highest selling ute.
+In 2011, the Toyota Hilux was Australia's highest-selling ute.

 European models

 Mercedes-Benz

 Between 2017 and 2020, the Mercedes-Benz X-Class was sold in Australia.
 It used the chassis of the Nissan Navara.

 Volkswagen

-Volkswagen has sold the Volkswagen Amarok, a pickup style ute since 2010.
+Volkswagen has sold the Volkswagen Amarok, a pickup-style ute, since 2010.

+From 1979 to 2004, Volkswagen sold the Caddy, a pickup based upon the Volkswagen Golf platform.